 Data science is an incredibly diverse data-driven field.
 It is the combination of several different disciplines such as statistics, data analysis, machine learning, and computer science.
 Because of the broad scope of data science, there are jobs in the field across the board; you can work in business, finance, forensics, or even in medical.
-Glassdoor has rated data science jobs as the top in America for 2018, and it is the third year in a row that it has asserted this because it is growing exponentially each year, pays well, and allows someone to work closely in an area they are passionate about in a tech-centric way that hasn’t always been available in the past.
+Glassdoor has rated data science jobs as the top in America, and it is the third year in a row that it has asserted this because it is growing exponentially each year, pays well, and allows someone to work closely in an area they are passionate about in a tech-centric way that hasn’t always been available in the past.

 The amount of career opportunities when you are a data science major are virtually endless.
 IBM predicts that the demand for data scientists will increase 28% from 2017 to 2020; McKinsey & Co. reported that in 2018 there are nearly 500,000 data science jobs with only 200,000 qualified individuals available.
 As people continue to create data, more people will be required to process it all.